Last Updated on

 Now that your child has hit her teens, introducing the concept of budgeting is apt.
 Since she has been taught about saving, spending, and charity, budgeting can help her make a list of her expenses and ways to meet them by regulating unnecessary spending.
 It also depends on your teen’s income.

 - Allow Your Child to Make Spending Mistakes

 There could be a clash between you and your child on matters related to money.
 She might have spent on things you did not want her to and she might get angry.
 But, all this is a learning curve.
 It is better than she will learn from her mistakes at a time where she is supported by you rather than later.
 This is the time to guide your teen and revise the financial values that you’ve taught her over the years.

 By now your teen is aware of the concept of earning money by doing chores around the house.
 You can let her earn more money by doing bigger tasks like helping a family member who needs some work done and that she is willing to pay your child for it.

 Apart from earning money through interest from savings, here’s another alternative to teaching her about money.
 Make this a family activity where each person including your child pretends to invest in stocks of companies they are familiar with.
 Then read the newspaper or watch the news to find out the value of the respective stocks chosen and how it fluctuates.

-Teaching your child about financial concepts from a young age can influence her spending habits and in making better financial decisions independently.
+Teaching your child about financial concepts from a young age can influence her spending habits and help her make better financial decisions independently.
 Teaching saving habits are beneficial and last a lifetime.
-She will eventually come to understand that money is directly connected to having a secure and stable future.
+Your little one will eventually come to understand that money can provide a secure and stable future to some extent.

 Also Read: 10 Basic Life Skills for Children